 How does Ultomiris compare with Soliris?

-Ultomiris and Soliris are both given as an IV infusion by your doctor or another healthcare professional.
+Ultomiris and Soliris are given as an intravenous (IV) infusion by your doctor or another healthcare professional.
 Ultomiris is long-acting.
 This means the drug’s effects last a longer time in your body.
-So, it’s typically given once every 4 or 8 weeks.
-Soliris is shorter-acting and is typically given once every 2 weeks.
+So, you typically receive it once every 4 or 8 weeks.
+Soliris is shorter acting and you typically receive it once every 2 weeks.

 These drugs have similar side effects, including a boxed warning for the risk of serious meningococcal infections.
 A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
 It alerts doctors and patients about side effects that can be dangerous.
-For more information, see the “Ultomiris side effects” section below.
+For more information, see the “Ultomiris side effects” section later in the article.

 If you’d like to learn more about how Ultomiris compares with Soliris, talk with your doctor.